LukeShortCloud/website-lukeshort_cloud/content/resume/_index.md

 # Work Experience

 - **VMware - 2021 to Current**
+    - **Advisory Kubernetes Sales Engineer**
+        - Identifying stakeholders’ financial and technical challenges through on-going discovery sessions.
+        - Challenging stakeholders to think differently about their problems and the value our solutions provide.
+        - Creating custom cloud-native architecture, integration timelines, and defining success criteria.
+        - Weekly product and value demonstrations to IT/engineering teams as well as C-level executives.
     - **Senior Kubernetes Solutions Architect**
         - Architecting and delivering hybrid cloud solutions.
         - Automating full end-to-end deployments of both infrastructure and applications.